 The School-to-Work Transition of Young Malaysians (SWTS) report highlights that most of the youth are “over-educated”, with most taking up unskilled and low-skilled jobs.

 It also finds that their current jobs are not related to their level or field of education and their actual jobs are not their preferred jobs.

 Besides that, the SWTS report also touches on the wage issue, concluding that:

 Young part-time Malaysian workers and contributing family workers earn below their reservation wage just so they have a job.
-(FYI, reservation wage is the lowest wage rate at which a worker would be willing to accept a particular type of job)
+Reservation wage is the lowest wage rate at which a worker would be willing to accept a particular type of job.

 An interesting note in the report also touched on the mismatch of job search and recruitment methods, which could perhaps point to the “slow hiring” of the over 600,000 vacancies as Kulasegaran reportedly said.